MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

     const a = 'redeclare';
     ```

-1. Enter both of the following statements as a single script by selecting `Shift`+`Enter` at the end of the first statement.
-Then select `Enter`.
+1. Enter both of the following statements as a single REPL script.
+To do this, either copy and paste the following code listing into the **Console**, or type the first statement followed by `Shift`+`Enter` and then type the second statement followed by `Enter`.
 The const variable is redeclared within the same REPL script, so now an error message appears.

     ```javascript
     const b = 'declare';